JZygmuntowicz/BACTERIA_PARSER/README.md

 Automatic cleanup of malformed OCR words

-Detection of morphology triggers (e.g., trichomes, heterocysts, hyphae)

-Strict validation: triggers are only accepted if mini-prompt confirms they refer to the target species

 Final curator prompt decides: True / False / UNCLEAR

 Writes one JSON report per species to ollama_results/